Shoreline Arts Alliance Open Calls

 IMAGES: Connecticut's Oldest Photograph Exhibition and Competition

 We have opened submissions for IMAGES, Connecticut’s oldest state-wide photography competition.
-Now in its 40th year, IMAGES is a jury-curated photography exhibition held virtually as of 2020.
+Now in its 41st exhibition cycle, IMAGES is a jury-curated photography exhibition which is returning this year to being held in a physical gallery setting.
 Accepted artists are eligible for various awards, and there is exciting programming scheduled to accompany the show including a virtual gallery talk and jury panel.

-Submissions for Shoreline Arts Alliance’s IMAGES will be accepted online from December 15th to February 21st.
-The judges have not yet been announced.
+Submissions for Shoreline Arts Alliance’s IMAGES will be accepted online until October 3rd, 2021.
+The full panel of judges has not yet been announced.

 Shoreline Arts Alliance encourages all Connecticut Photographers of all ages and skill-levels to submit their work to IMAGES.
-The show will be posted online in early March.
+The show will be up from November through December.

 Future Choices Visual Arts Competition and Exhibition